 - Cover Version: "War Ensemble" by Slayer, "Electric Eye" by Judas Priest, and Coffee Mug by Descendants

-- Darker and Edgier: Compared to other bands of the same genre.
+- Darker and Edgier: Compared to other bands of the same genre; they were slightly heavier than most.

 - Drugs Are Bad: It turns out Lambesis was using steroids as an aid for his body building...needless to say, it didn't turn out well

-- Early Installment Weirdness: Beneath the Encasing of Ashes is far less melodic than their later works, with some Grindcore influences and Lambesis using the occasional Death Metal growl in addition to his usual screams.
+- Early Installment Weirdness: Beneath the Encasing of Ashes is far less melodic than their later works, with some Grindcore influences and Tim using the occasional Death Metal growl in addition to his usual screams.
+Overall, it sounded a lot like Zao, who were one of their biggest influences.

 - La Résistance: The music video for The Sound of Truth.